ersmax/Playground_Cpp/README.md

 8. [Overloading by n parameters](4_Parameters_and_Overloading/4.2_Overloading/4_8_Function_overloading_n_parameters.cpp) - Overloads `score` function by changing n parameters.
 9. [Overloading by type](4_Parameters_and_Overloading/4.2_Overloading/4_9_Function_overloading_types.cpp) - Overloads `theAnswer` function by changing parameter types.
 10. [Pizza unit price](4_Parameters_and_Overloading/4.2_Overloading/4_10_Pizza_Square.cpp) - Computes unit price
-   of different pizza shapes using overloaded `unitPrice` and `getData`, and assert the correct dimensions with `assert` to check that preconditions are met.
+   of different pizza shapes (Round/Rectangular/Square) and size (Small/Large) using overloaded `unitPrice` and `getData`, and assert the correct dimensions with `assert` to check whether preconditions are met.